-A breast reconstruction is a type of surgery in which a breast shape is created using a silicone implant, tissue from another part of your body, or a combination of both.
+Breast reconstruction is surgery to make a new breast shape, which is also called a breast mound.
+The surgery may be done using a silicone implant, using tissue from another part of your body, or a combination of the two.

-For more on this, see Breast Prostheses and Reconstruction.
+For more on this, see our general section on Breast prostheses and reconstruction.

 Podcast: Coping with a Cancer Diagnosis